OwnGhy/Jotting/README.md

 # Jotting
-a notebook to quickly write down knowledge.
+A notebook to quickly write down knowledge.

+Aim to find a way keep notes systematically.